MagicMirrorOrg/MagicMirror/.github/CONTRIBUTING.md

 We hold our code to standard, and these standards are documented below.

-If you wish to run both linters, use `grunt` without any arguments.
+If you wish to run our linters, use `npm run lint` without any arguments.

 ### JavaScript: Run ESLint